EngineerBetter/engineerbetter-hugo/content/blog/increasing-concourse-container-limits.md

 Concourse supports volumes that are shared between workers.
 Workers will stream these volumes between themselves when a job that was previously run on one worker has been scheduled onto a different worker.
 This can lead to additional network traffic and even [additional cost](https://aws.amazon.com/ec2/pricing/on-demand/#Data_Transfer), which can be alleviated by **running fewer, more powerful worker instances**.
 The more powerful an instance is, the more likely it is to reach the container limit before exhausting all available resources.

 <section class="boxout">
-<p>When workers start to hit their container limit without hitting any resource limits, it may be worth increasing the max-containers per-worker</p>
+<p>When workers start to hit their container limit without hitting any resource limits, it may be worth increasing the max-containers per worker</p>
 </section>

 ## Increasing the limit